 Earn your Graduate Library Certificate online from Southern Miss!

 Discover the world of Archives and Special Collections in the School of Library and Information Science.
-This fully online library certificate program relates the subjects of archival history, theory, methods, organization and ethics with an archival practicum.
+This fully online archives and special collections certificate relates the subjects of archival history, theory, methods, organization and ethics with an archival practicum.
 This convenient and affordable course of study can be taken as part of a student’s MLIS degree or as a post-master’s certificate for those holding an MLS from an ALA-accredited program.
 This is your life, plus college.

 Interested in other degrees in this field?
 Southern Miss also offers a BA in Library and Information Science online degree, and a master’s in Library and Information Science online degree.

 The 18-credit hour certificate combines online coursework related to archival history, theory, methods, organization, and ethics, with an archival practicum.
 This course of study can be taken as part of a student’s MLIS degree or as a post-master’s certificate for those holding a master’s degree in a related field.
 Non-LIS graduate students are required to take LIS 505 – Cataloging and Classification as a prerequisite.
 Only 12 hours can be counted toward both the certificate and the MLIS degree.

 Program Goals / Objectives

 To prepare students for careers in archives and related fields such as special collections, museums, and digital libraries.

 Introduction to Archival Organization